 As part of the registration process, parents/ carers will be required to provide documentation to evidence their child’s date of birth.
 This is to confirm they have reached the eligible age for the free entitlements.
 A copy will not be retained, but may be requested again at a later date.

-From September 2018 the Nursery is open from 8.30 – 3.00pm.
+Our Nursery is open from 8.30 – 3.00pm.
 The day can be broken down into all day care, am session 8.30-11.30 and afternoon session 12.00-3.00pm –the lunch session (there is a charge for this) is from 11.30 – 12.00.
 For 15/30 hours per week children are able to take up their full entitlement to a free place at times that best support their learning and development, and that we will work with parents to ensure that as far as possible the hours/ sessions that can be taken as free provision are convenient for parents’ working hours.
 Early Education is offered within the national parameters and funding can be split across two settings and we work closely with the full day care provision on site.

 Our complaints policy is available via our website and upon request.
 Where parents/carers are not satisfied that their child is receiving the free entitlement in the correct way, a complaint can be submitted directly to Mrs Rachel Stroulger – Headteacher.